AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/examples/event-processing-using-runtime-action.md

 - Locally initialized project from the earlier example [Adobe I/O Runtime Action and AEM Events](./runtime-action.md#initialize-project-for-local-development).

->[!IMPORTANT]
->
->AEM as a Cloud Service Eventing is only available to registered users in pre-release mode.
-To enable AEM eventing on your AEM as a Cloud Service environment, contact [AEM-Eventing team](mailto:grp-aem-events@adobe.com).

 ## AEM Events processor action

 In this example, the event processor [action](https://developer.adobe.com/runtime/docs/guides/using/creating_actions/) performs following tasks: